 I can’t get treacle – can i use molasses instead?

-Yes.
 I use Lyle black treacle – I love its iconic red tin!
-If you can’t find this, molasses can be used instead.
+But if you can’t find treacle, molasses can be used instead.

 want to see more scone recipes?